Washoe County assistance programs.

 Low income housing and shelters are located across the Reno Nevada region.
 The non-profits that run the programs will offer families, single parents, and others that qualify with a place to stay over the short term.
 In addition the individual can access self-sufficiency type programs, including information on job training, hot meals, and help in locating an affordable rental unit, among other services.
 More on transitional housing services Washoe County.

 Clothing closets and thrift stores - Any family, no matter their income, age, religion, or whether they are immigrants or not, can use these programs.
 Everything from clothing for work or an office, school supplies, and even birthday gifts may be provided.
-Referrals and case management is also coordinated from free clothing closets in Washoe County.
+Referrals and case management is also coordinated from free clothing closets and school supplies in Washoe County.

-Prescriptions and medical care
+Prescriptions and free medical care

 While the program does focus on senior citizens, others may be able to get support from C*A*R*E* Chest of Sierra Nevada.
 The agency may be able to provide for the payment of emergency prescriptions on a limited basis to needy in the community.
 Call 775-829-2273